The Taj Mahal, Agra, India

 Entry and Regulations

-The Taj Mahal, an architectural masterpiece and a UNESCO World Heritage Site, stands majestically on the banks of the Yamuna River in Agra, India.
-It symbolizes love and devotion and was commissioned by the Mughal Emperor Shah Jahan in memory of his beloved wife, Mumtaz Mahal.
-The construction of the Taj Mahal began in 1632 and took approximately 22 years to complete, with thousands of artisans, craftsmen, and laborers contributing to its grandeur.
+The Taj Mahal, a wonder of the world and a World Heritage Site of UNESCO, is situated at Yamuna River in Agra, India, and is the symbol of devotion and love, which was the force behind its inauguration by Mughal Emperor Shah Jahan who commissioned it in the name of his dear wife, Mumtaz Mahal.
+The constructing of the Taj Mahal commenced in 1632 and was completed after almost 22 years, with a score of artisans, craftsmen, and laborers contributing to its grandeur.

 Conclusion